Craig Hinton

-Craig Paul Alexander Hinton (7 May 1964 – 3 December 2006) was a British writer best known for his work on various spin-offs from the BBC Television series Doctor Who.
+Craig Peter Hinton (7 May 1964 – 3 December 2006) was a British writer best known for his work on various spin-offs from the BBC Television series Doctor Who.

 He also wrote articles for various science fiction magazines, and was the Coordinator of the Doctor Who Appreciation Society.
 He most recently lived in London, where he taught mathematics.
 Hinton was found dead in his home on 3 December 2006.
 The cause of death was given as heart attack.

 Work

 Hinton first became known for his articles about various science fiction television programmes, including Doctor Who and Star Trek.
 These brought him to the attention of the editor of Marvel UK's Doctor Who Magazine, who offered him the role of reviewing merchandise for the magazine's Shelf Life section.
 It was whilst writing for the magazine that Hinton had his first novel published, The Crystal Bucephalus, as part of Virgin Publishing's Missing Adventures range.
 The book – which Hinton often referred to as "The Crystal Bucket" – was originally submitted for Virgin's New Adventures, and 50,000 words of this version were written before the change was made.

 This novel was followed by a further Missing Adventure, Millennial Rites in 1995, and then by Hinton's only New Adventure in 1996, GodEngine, which features the Ice Warriors as well as oblique appearances by the Daleks.

 Following Virgin's loss of their licence to produce Doctor Who merchandise, Hinton began submitting proposals to BBC Books and in 2001 they published his novel The Quantum Archangel as part of their Past Doctor Adventures range.
 This was followed in 2004 by the novel Synthespians™, which again had started life as a proposal for the current incumbent Doctor before being altered to feature a previous Doctor.
 Synthespians™ also came into difficulties when an image of the television show Dynasty was used on the cover: the cover's creators had arranged for permission to use the copyrighted image, but had neglected to arrange permission to alter it, and so at the last minute a replacement cover had to be produced.
 It is this that appears on the cover of the novel.